MiDorm

 Cluttered Interfaces Make Dorm Selection Overwhelming

-Our competitive review revealed that students struggle to quickly identify dorms that meet their needs due to dense option presentation and limited visibility into detailed dorm information.
+Students struggle to quickly identify dorms that meet their needs due to dense option presentation and limited visibility into dorm information.

 Cluttered Interfaces Make Dorm Selection Overwhelming

-Our competitive review revealed that students struggle to quickly identify dorms that meet their needs due to dense option presentation and limited visibility into detailed dorm information.
+Students struggle to quickly identify dorms that meet their needs due to dense option presentation and limited visibility into dorm information.

 No Way to Track or Compare Preferred Dorms

-Existing dorm exploration tools do not allow students to save or compare dorms they are considering.
-Which causes students to rely on memory or external tools, adding unnecessary friction to an already high-stakes decision
+Existing tools do not allow students to save or compare dorms they are considering.
+This causes students to rely on memory or external tools

 No Way to Track or Compare Preferred Dorms

-Existing dorm exploration tools do not allow students to save or compare dorms they are considering.
-Which causes students to rely on memory or external tools, adding unnecessary friction to an already high-stakes decision
+Existing tools do not allow students to save or compare dorms they are considering.
+This causes students to rely on memory or external tools

 After conducting this user research, we compiled our findings into a Product Vision Board.
 This method allowed us to capture the overall app implementation strategy and ensure that our app leveraged the strengths of the University